jinq0123/lua-flatbuffers/README.md

 https://github.com/DavidFeng/lua-flatbuffers

-Another FlatBuffers library for lua 5.3, which implemented the reading of FlatBuffers.
-Writing is to be implemented.
+Another FlatBuffers library for lua 5.3, which implemented the reading of FlatBuffers but writing is to be implemented.